genn-team/genn/README.md

 -   they define input patterns (e.g. for Poisson neurons like in the example)

--   they use `stepTimeGPU();` to run one time step on the GPU or `stepTimeCPU();` to run one on the CPU. (both versions are always compiled).
-However, mixing the two does not make too much sense.
-The host version uses the same memory whereto results from the GPU version are copied (see next point)
+-   they use `stepTime();` to run one time step on whatever backend the model was built using.

 -   they use functions like `copyStateFromDevice();` etcetera to obtain results from GPU calculations.